zkbt/the-earlier-version-of-the-friendly-stars/README.md

 cd craftroom/
 pip install -e .
 ```
-This will link the installed version of the `the-friendly-stars` package to your local repository.
-Changes you make to the code in the repository should be reflected in the version Python sees when it tries to `import the-friendly-stars`.
+This will link the installed version of the `thefriendlystars` package to your local repository.
+Changes you make to the code in the repository should be reflected in the version Python sees when it tries to `import thefriendlystars`.

 ## Contributors